luiveldel/Recomendation-System/README.md

 The aim of this project is to work on a recommendation system.

-We are going to apply statistical and machine learning methods to construct our own recommenders and evaluate which recommender performe the best.
+We are going to apply statistical and machine learning methods to construct our own recommenders.

 This project is separated in 2 different datasets: